You’re 23 weeks pregnant!

 If you had a flat tummy before, or if this is your first baby, it might take a little while to see that gorgeous bump.

 But your pregnancy is definitely in full swing, and your baby is growing quickly.

 You might be ready to plan your maternity leave.
 Talk to your manager or boss about when you will take maternity leave and what your entitlements are.

 How many months is 23 weeks pregnant?

 Are you feeling more excited now you’re getting close to the third trimester?

-This often the time most pregnant women really start to feel connected to their baby.
+Pregnancy week 23 is often the time most pregnant women really start to feel connected to their baby.

 Your partner is also likely to enjoy cuddling up to your bump.

 Maybe your partner can already feel those movements under your skin.